TheHalfOffHero/resumeSite/mattResume/content/about.md

 :   **Git** Any project I do, be it at work or at home, is done using a VCS.
 At work we use Azure DevOps but at home I prefer GitHub.

+:   **Docker** At home I manage a portainer instance that hosts a number of services.
+Each is defined in a docker compose stack.

 :   Basic knowledge of **Go**,**Java**, **C#**

 Certifications
 ----------------------------------------

 **Az-900, Azure Fundamentals**

+**Az-104, Azure Administrator Associate**